 1. Collect magnets from each state or place you visit.
 Find a fun way to display them.
 We recently started to do this!

 2. Send yourself a postcard from each place you visit.
 Store them in a keepsake binder.
-I love using these wood photo clip stands to display them around the house!
+I love using this wood photo clip stands to display them around the house!

 3. Leave a small trinket at each place you visit.
 This can be a stone with your initials or some other small object.
 Rock painting kits are all the rage right now.